ufidon/ct/mod1/kt.md

 - ---

-- ➂ convert the NFA below
+- ➂ convert the NFA that accepts all inputs with a bb in them below

 ```mermaid
 flowchart LR